RyanShanghaitech/Non-Uniform-Fourier-Transform/readme.md

 1. Run `make` in folder `build`
 1. Start server by executing `./NudftServer`
 1. Go to folder `NudftClient` and run Python scipt `testNudftClient.py`
+1. Modify the Python code for your own use.

 ## Abstract
 This source code consists of 2 parts
 - A C++ program running a TCP server, receiving data and performing NUDFT (Non-Uniform Discrete Fourier Transform) or NUIDFT (Non-Uniform Inverse Discrete Fourier Transform), then sending back the result.
-- A Python script running as a TCP client, performing NUDFT by communicate with the server.
-A Python package for communicating is provided.
+- A Python script running as a TCP client, performing NUDFT by communicating with the server.
+A Python package for communicating is available.

 ## Motivation
 NUFFT (Non-Uniform Fast Fourier Transform) needs interpolation and may introduce errors.
 And there are few NUFFT library support all platforms and all languages.
 By implementing a NUDFT server, we may remove the interpolation error and perform NUDFT on any programming language and any platform.